 482 New Homes (attached/detached) have been allocated ***Currently 478 home allocations remain available until 12/31/20.

-10 Accessory Dwelling Units have been allocation for the current cycle (Jan 2020-June 30, 2020) **Currently there are no ADU allocations available-there is a waitlist for ADU allocations available after July 1st 2020.
+10 Accessory Dwelling Units have been allocated for the next cycle (7/1/20 thru 12/31/20) ***Currently there are no ADU allocations available-there is a waitlist for the next cycle beginning January 1, 2021.